 Rahul has a Chancery and commercial practice.
 He regularly appears in the High Court, County Court, Property Chamber, and various ADR forums.

-Further to his practice, Rahul has contributed to LexisNexis, The Estates Gazette, and Practical Law.
+Further to his practice, Rahul has contributed to (amongst others) The Estates Gazette, Practical Law, and the Property Litigation Association.
+He also co-edits a volume of the Encyclopaedia of Forms and Precedents with colleagues at Selborne.
 You can follow his updates on legal issues on Twitter.

 Before coming to the Bar, Rahul read Law at King’s College London.
 He is a Major Exhibition scholar of the Inner Temple, for whom he now interviews scholarship candidates.
 Rahul has won a series of other awards for academic achievement and oratory alike.